abilian/nua/doc/src/index.md

 # Nua Documentation

-!!! danger "Do not use yet!"
+!!! danger "Do not use yet (in production)!"
     This code is still experimental, and not meant for public consumption.

     We plan to have a first usable release, by the end of Q1 2023, and a stable release by the end of Q2 2023.